 Actions speak louder than words

 If you want your audience to stop and think about the point you’ve just made, stop and think yourself.
 If you want your audience to take action, be active.
-If you’re presentation needs a moment of reflection, of quiet contemplation, then slow down and stop.
+If your presentation needs a moment of reflection, of quiet contemplation, then slow down and stop.
 If you’re excited, look excited.
 And, of course, sound excited.
 Which brings me on to a subject for a future post – musicology, or how to use your voice as a musical instrument and play all the right notes in your next presentation.